cs-open-project/projectsfound/README.md

 介绍: ResilientDB is a distributed blockchain framework that is open-source, lightweight, modular, and highly performant.

-### SDAP[Incubating]

-Description: SDAP is an integrated data analytic center for Big Science problems.

-介绍: SDAP is an integrated data analytic center for Big Science problems.

 ### Seata[Incubating]

 Description: Seata(Simple Extensible Autonomous Transaction Architecture)is an easy-to-use and high-performance distributed transaction solution, used to solve the data consistency problem.

 介绍: Seata(Simple Extensible Autonomous Transaction Architecture)is an easy-to-use and high-performance distributed transaction solution, used to solve the data consistency problem.

+### StormCrawler[Incubating]

+Description: StormCrawler is a collection of resources for building low-latency, customisable and scalable web crawlers on Apache Storm.

+介绍: StormCrawler is a collection of resources for building low-latency, customisable and scalable web crawlers on Apache Storm.

 ### StreamPark[Incubating]